 - Develop a hydrology restoration plan for small area of the Yellingbo Nature Conservation Reserve known as Burrungma Biik (established in 2017 with funds from NLP).

-The Great HeHo Escape project builds on the successes of Yarra4Life’s work through the ‘Protecting and Connecting EPBC Species in the Yarra Ranges’ project funded by the 2013-18 phase of the National Landcare Program.
+The Great HeHo Escape project was built on the successes of Yarra4Life’s work through the ‘Protecting and Connecting EPBC Species in the Yarra Ranges’ project funded by the 2013-18 phase of the National Landcare Program.